About Excel Group

 The Last-Mile Solution in Cold-Chain Logistics

-The success of cold chain logistics depends on each leg of the journey to do their due diligence of ensuring product integrity and maintaining temperature-control to the very last mile.
-Cold chain logistics is measured by its ability to deliver products that can serve their ultimate purpose with the end user.
-Couriers who are credible in handling temperature-sensitive material are a local resource to closing the cold chain logistics final mile gap.
+The success of cold chain logistics hinges on each stage of the journey diligently safeguarding product integrity and maintaining precise temperature control right up to the final mile.
+The effectiveness of cold chain logistics is determined by its ability to deliver products that fulfill their intended purpose for the end user.
+Couriers who excel in handling temperature-sensitive materials serve as a crucial local resource in bridging the gap for the final mile of cold chain logistics.

 Related Services